 Artificial and zero-calorie sweeteners

 It has been discovered that natural sweeteners act as a catalyst stirring up the gut bacteria in the stomach.
 The results for this may lead to messy situations affecting how the body functions work.
 To ensure that this is not the case you can experiment with other alternatives such as cocoa.
 Alternatively, you can try using coffee that has natural sweeteners.

 These in addition to the non-dairy creamers are not the best option even to the artificial sweeteners.
 They tend to include harmful ingredients, for instance, high fructose corn syrup, thickeners, and hydrogenated oils among other harmful ingredients.

 Before going further, caffeine in your cup prompts the body to release more acid.
 Caffeine in your stomach pushes the digestive system to work faster.
 Researchers have argued that it is a lie that the body wants to flush caffeine as soon as possible.
 Therefore it may bring some discomforts.
 On the other hand, such discomfort has been seen as a counteract of constipation.

 Drinking on an empty stomach

 Coffee is such a rich and bold drink.
 As discussed above it has some chemical makeup that can cause issues on the body if taken on an empty stomach.
 It will lead to upsetting your stomach.
 You can take notes on how you feel after taking in different types of breakfast.
-For instance take a heavy breakfast with coffee.
-You will see some difference.
+For instance, take a heavy breakfast with coffee.
+You will see some differences.